-A good way to make a subject line attractive is to make it short, make it relevant and to indicate that the email will not take a long time to read.
+A good way to make a subject line attractive is to make it short, make it relevant, and indicate that the email will not take a long time to read.
 An example would be “2 Ways Facebook Can Boost Your Business”.
-People are always looking for ways to improve their business and by saying it is only 2 things, people know that it shouldn’t take a lot of time to read the email.
+People are always looking for ways to improve their business, and by saying it is only two things, people know that it shouldn’t take a lot of time to read the email.
 The above example is a lot more attractive than “Find out about the ways that using Facebook can help you to build your business.”

-It is important to evaluate the success of every campaign you undertake in business and email marketing is no different.
-At the very least, you should look at the reports to see how many people received, opened and read your emails.
+It is important to evaluate the success of every campaign you undertake in business, and email marketing is no different.
+At the very least, you should look at the reports to see how many people received, opened, and read your emails.
 After this, you want to examine how many responses or orders you received from the emails.
-It can also be helpful to utilise an email service package to examine:
+It can also be helpful to utilize an email service package to examine:

-This is the sort of information a business needs to review when evaluating the success of their email marketing campaigns.
-Without this information, a business is guessing whether their campaigns are a success or not, which is a sure-fire way of throwing money away.
+This is the sort of information a business needs to review when evaluating the success of its email marketing campaigns.
+Without this information, a business is guessing whether their campaigns are a success or not, which is a surefire way of throwing money away.